 If your team doesn’t go two goals ahead at any point in the match, you’ll have to take that small loss.
 If, however, your team does go two goals up, you’ll have an opportunity to win big!

-The Bet365 2UP offer isn’t the only one of its’ kind.
-Paddy Power also pay out early on selected matches if your team goes two goals up.
+The bet365 2UP offer isn’t the only one of its kind.
+There’s a Paddy Power 2UP offer, too, where they’ll pay out early on selected matches if your team goes two goals up.

 As mentioned above, you can only make a profit if your team goes two goals up.
-If your team goes on to draw or lose the match, you’ll win big as your bookmaker and exchange bets will both be paid as winners.
+If your team then goes on to draw or lose the match, you’ll win big as your bookmaker and exchange bets will both be winners.

-There’s a lot of value in letting your bets run like this and hoping your team’s opposition stage a comeback.
-If you’re looking for more regular profits though, you can lock in a profit as soon as your team goes two goals up.
-This means you’ll make a profit even if they hold onto their lead, which they usually do.
+There’s a lot of value in letting your bets run like this and hoping your team’s opposition mount a comeback.
+If you prefer to lock in a profit, though, you can do so once your team goes two goals up.
+You’ll then profit even if your team holds onto their lead, which they usually do.

 How to pick your 2UP selections

-Ultimately, it’s entirely up to you what teams you place your 2UP bets on.
+Ultimately, it’s entirely up to you which teams you place your 2UP bets on.

 Some people say not to bother placing bets on heavy favourites as it’s unlikely they’ll squander a two-goal lead.
-It’s certainly unlikely, but if you find odds that give you a shot at £70.00 profit for a qualifying loss of just £0.50, it’s worth rolling the dice.
+It’s certainly unlikely, but if you can find odds that give you a shot at a big profit for a minimal qualifying loss, it may be worth rolling the dice.

-I quite like betting on the underdog, particularly at home.
+I quite like betting on underdogs, particularly at home.
 There’s a chance they’ll go two goals up before the better team make a comeback.
 I also keep an eye out for slight favourites playing away from home.